kkricker/RPGLEDAdaFruit/README.md

 User Inputs/Outputs:
 INPUTS:
-This game has 4 inputs 3 being the ISR’s and one being sensor queued.
+This game has 3 inputs.
-2 of the ISR’s are the Left and Right buttons D4 and D5, these buttons control the LED players movement, Right going left and Left going Right (I will tweak to fix controls).
+2 of the ISR’s are the Left and Right buttons D4 and D5, these buttons control the LED players movement, Right going right Left going left, Button1 Controls the Attack of the Player as well.
 ISR RAW:
 Switch: Slide switch equals the volatile bool “SFlag”.
-Button1:Turns the Following volatile bool true “B1Flag” and “BF1Flag”.
+Button1:Turns the Following volatile bool true “B1Flag” and “BF1Flag” and "B3Flag".
 Button2:Turns the Following volatile bool true “B2Flag” and “BF2Flag”.

 OUTPUTS:
 The Outputs of the code are The LEDs/Color of LEDs, Speaker for TTS, and Sounds from the tone maker.
+Decreases Monster HP LEDs when Button 1 pressed.
 LEDS:
 The LEDs have Multiple 2D arrays that are for functions that control the level.
 Each Level is in a Case 1-5 in those Case functions there is a Function for the Player LED to Move and the moving monster to defeat aswell as a goal that lights up when a monster is defeated but you can go to the goal with out defeating the mosnter.
 To make the LED Player Move I have the volatile int “MOVE” in the function to set the LED on and to move you press the Left or Right buttons to increment between 1 and 8 in and that value incrementing or decrementing is the MOVE value in the function to set the LED on.